A BIG PARROT IN A LITTLE BODY

 You have a choice…you can spend that out of cage time chasing your unruly conure around the house, as it dive-bombs dad and bites little Timmy’s finger, or you can spend a small fraction of that out of cage time with a quick training session and the rest of the time enjoying each other’s company.

 Let us help you.
 We specialize in training conures to become the much loved family member that you dreamt about when you first decided to get a parrot.
-In minutes, we can teach you all the tricks and techniques you need to keep your bird from taking over your house…
+We can teach you all the tricks and techniques you need to keep your bird from taking over your house…

 - How to make your bird willing to interact with everyone – even strangers